vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/observability.md

 - NGINX
 - WebSphere

-Wavefront can also ingest data from other monitoring tools such as: FluentD, Logstash, Splunk, vROps, Jaeger, and Prometheus.
+Wavefront can also ingest data from other monitoring tools such as: Fluentd, Logstash, Splunk, vROps, Jaeger, and Prometheus.

 Alert notifications can be sent to a variety of solutions including: Slack,